Moon522/project_VA-2023/README.md

 # project_VA-2023
 by Hang & Asha
-using Live Server or other tools.
+Using Live Server or other tools to run it.